 We provide an integrated approach to project coordination that creates cost-effective solutions.
 Corporations, government entities, healthcare organizations and educational institutions depend on the reliability and accuracy of voice, data and video communications.
 However, the potential for this new technology cannot be realized without the right infrastructure to support the convergence of technology.
 In this regard, we create integrated building systems, including the installation of advanced structured cabling systems.
 We specialize in wireless technology or combination of various technologies to develop a cost effective network for a customer's wireless communication requirements.
 This includes Wi-Fi networks, point-to-point systems, cellular networks, in-building systems and two-way communication systems.
-We support the integration of telecommunications, life safety, security and HVAC in an environmentally safe manner and design for future growth by building in additional capacity for expansion as new capabilities are added.
+We support the integration of the environmentally safe manner and design for future growth by building in additional capacity for expansion as new capabilities are added.